OpenFn/blog/_posts/2020-06-25-SwissTPH-case-study.md

 featured: true
 ---

- _By integrating a CommCare mobile data collection app with a national DHIS2 reporting system for the ALMANACH health initiative, OpenFn has provided SwissTPH with an automated, real-time connection that enables live disease monitoring._
+ _By integrating a CommCare mobile data collection app with a national DHIS2 reporting system for the ALMANACH health initiative, OpenFn provided SwissTPH with an automated, real-time connection that enables live disease monitoring in 2019._

 ### SwissTPH: A world-leading institute in global health